Man on electric unicycle dies after being struck by car in Hawaii - NewsBreak

 The man was taken to the hospital in critical condition where he later died, police say.

-The woman spoke with Nexstar’s KHON, saying she was about to take the airport exit when the car in front of her tried to avoid something on the road.‘That’s Zeus’: Suit filed after lost dog with owner’s number on collar adopted
+The woman spoke with Nexstar’s KHON, saying she was about to take the airport exit when the car in front of her tried to avoid something on the road.This week in odd news: Expensive mistake and meatball theft

 “The car in front of me swerved to the left.
 And then just right in front of me, I saw something.
 It looked…I saw that it was red.
 And honestly, I thought it was a box or something,” she recounts.
 “I took my foot off the gas and was going to brake, but I hit it before I could even brake.”